icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 **[`^        back to top        ^`](#awesome-selfhosted)**

-Simplified file servers for sharing of one-time/short-lived/temporary files, providing single-click or [drag-and-drop](https://en.wikipedia.org/wiki/Drag_and_drop) updload functionality.
+Simplified file servers for sharing of one-time/short-lived/temporary files, providing single-click or [drag-and-drop](https://en.wikipedia.org/wiki/Drag_and_drop) upload functionality.

 - [ass](https://github.com/tycrek/ass) - The superior self-hosted ShareX server.
 For use with clients such as ShareX (Windows), Flameshot (Linux), & MagicCap (Linux, macOS). `ISC` `Nodejs/Docker`
 - [Chibisafe](https://chibisafe.moe) - File uploader service that aims to to be easy to use and set up.
 It accepts files, photos, documents, anything you imagine and gives you back a shareable link for you to send to others. ([Source Code](https://github.com/chibisafe/chibisafe)) `MIT` `Docker/Nodejs`